Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 \subsection{Single-Variant MR}

-Some studies in the cis-MR literature have used only the variant with the smallest univariate p-value in a region as an instrument \citep[e.g.][]{Sofat2010, Swerdlow2015}.
+Some studies in the cis-MR literature have used only the variant with the smallest univariate p-value in a region as an instrument \citep{Sofat2010, Swerdlow2015}.
 With a single genetic variant, the MR causal effect can be estimated using a ratio formula.
 This avoids the need to account for genetic correlations and to perform complex numerical tasks such as inverting the genetic covariance matrix.
 On the other hand, if the region contains multiple variants with independent associations with the risk factor, a single-variant MR analysis will not be able to model all the genetic effects in the region.
 This typically translates into a loss of power for the cis-MR analysis.
+In addition, identification of the smallest p-value variant in the region can be subject to winner's curse bias.
 Therefore, most recent cis-MR papers have utilised variable selection or dimension reduction approaches in order to include several variants per region.